 - Vocal Performance

-Prospective students are encouraged to contact the Department of Music at email@example.com.
+Prospective students are encouraged to contact the Department of Music at email@example.com and apply early for a limited number of assistantships, scholarships and awards.

 - MM in Music